filipe-chau/odin-recipes/README.md

 # odin-recipes
-Project: Recipes (Foundations Course from the Odin Project)
+Project: Recipes (Foundations Course from The Odin Project)